wso2-attic/esb-connectors/jenkins/jenkins-connector/jenkins-connector-1.0.0/README.txt

    xiii) buildValue                 -  Use a predefined end point value to get build details.
-(Make sure to use 'lastBuild' or 'lastCompleted'). xiv)  responseType               -  Text to be used as the 'responseType' to determine the response format of 'getJob','getBuildDetails' and 'listJobs' methods.(Make sure to use the value 'xml' as the responseType). xv)   tree                       -  Text to be used as the value of the query parameter while retrieving the build details.(Make sure to use 'duration' as the value). xvi)  buildParam                 -  Text to be used as the 'parameter' while building the job with parameters.
-(Make sure to use 'id' as the parameter). xvii) buildParamValue            -  Text to be used as the value for the parameter 'id' while building the job with parameters.
+(Make sure to use 'lastBuild' or 'lastCompleted'). xiv)  responseType               -  Text to be used as the 'responseType' to determine the response format of 'getJob','getBuildDetails' and 'listJobs' methods.(Make sure to use the value 'xml' as the responseType). xv)   tree                       -  Text to be used as the value of the query parameter while retrieving the build details.(Make sure to use 'duration' as the value). xvi)  buildParameter             -  Text to be used as the 'parameter' while building the job with the parameters.
+(Make sure to use 'id' as the parameter). xvii) buildParameterValue        -  Text to be used as the value for the parameter 'id' while building the job with parameters.

  9. Navigate to "{ESB_CONNECTOR_HOME}/" and run the following command.